-3.1 The Regional Market
+The Regional Market:

 In order to focus on the logic of intra-firm bargaining, and the effects of inter-firm and inter-worker competition, we assume a simplified framework.
-Specifically, we assume a market for a single homogeneous good, and a single factor of production (labor) produced by a constant returns to scale technology q(n)=n, where q(n) is the quantity produced by the firm and n is the level of employment by the firm.
-We assume that initial market demand is characterized by a linear demand function p=a-bQ.
+Specifically, we assume a market for a single homogeneous good, and a single factor of production (labor) produced by a constant returns to scale technology q(n) = n, where q(n) is the quantity produced by the firm and n is the level of employment by the firm.
+We assume that initial market demand is characterized by a linear demand function p = a - bQ.
 As we discuss in a later section, a representative consumer with quadratic quasi-linear preferences generates such a demand function, although it can be rationalized by other assumptions as well.
-The linear demand assumption plays a simplifying role in the analysis but is not essential to derive our results.
-We assume also that there are f firms, some of whom are organized and engage in enterprise level collective bargaining.
+The linear demand assumption plays a simplifying role in the analysis but is not essential to derive our results.5 We assume also that there are f firms, some of whom are organized and engage in enterprise level collective bargaining.

-3.2 The Integrated Market
+The Integrated Market:

 We will consider the experiment of fully integrating an arbitrary number, k, of identical regions (except possibly for the level of unionization), each having an identical number of firms, f, with identical characteristics, and each furnished with its own identical demand function.
 We will refer to k as the "scale of integration."
-It has the dual interpretation of the number of identical regions being integrated and the size of the region with which integration is occurring [i.e., (k-1) times the size of the "home" region].
-As integration proceeds, the number of firms as well as the scale of demand function is $p=a-\frac{b}{k}Q$ .
+It has the dual interpretation of the number of identical regions being integrated and the size of the region with which integration is occurring (i.e., (k - 1) times the size of the "home" region).
+As integration proceeds, the number of firms as well as the scale of demand increase proportionately.
+In an integrated area with k regions, the market demand function is $p = a - \frac{b}{k}Q$.

-We note that at any given level of market integration, there are $m=\gamma f+\theta f(k-1)$ firms with workplace organization, where $\gamma$ is the proportion of firms which have organized workers at "home" and $\theta$ is the proportion which do so "abroad" (i.e., in the region(s) with which integration is occurring).
+We note that at any given level of market integration, there are $m = \gamma f + \theta f(k-1)$ firms with workplace organization, where γ is the proportion of firms which have organized workers at "home" and θ is the proportion which do so "abroad" (i.e. in the region(s) with which integration is occurring).

-3.3 Workers' and Firm's Objectives
+Workers' and firm's objectives:

-The objectives pursued by each set of workers (or a "worker-collective") are assumed to be described by the objective function $U=n^{\beta}(w-w{0})$ , where $\beta \in [0, \infty)$ and $w{0}$ is an outside option defined by a competitive labor market or return from home production.
-This objective function encompasses the paradigmatic case of
+The objectives pursued by each set of workers (or a "worker-collective") are assumed to be described by the objective function $U = n^{\beta}(w - w_0)$, where $\beta \in [0, \infty)$ and w_0 is an outside option defined by a competitive labor market or return from home production.
+This objective function encompasses the paradigmatic case of "rent maximization" corresponding to $\beta = 1$, that has been of considerable interest in the labor economics literature, as well as accommodating arbitrary alternative weights on employment.6 Firms are assumed to maximize profits, which are given here by $\pi = (p - w)n$, where p is the price level.
+Neither consider the impact of their decisions on the cost of consumption.

-The more general case of uniformly convex or concave demand curves is considered by Reddy (2000).
-It is argued there that liberalization induced reductions in bargained wages and in workers' share of available rents can arise in such a context if the the derived labor demand curves of firms are "not too convex to the origin in the region of the wage adjustment."
+5The more general case of uniformly convex or concave demand curves is considered by Reddy (2000).
+It is argued there that liberalization induced reductions in bargained wages and in workers' share of available rents can arise in such a context if the the derived labor demand curves of firms are "not too convex to the origin in the region of the wage adjustment".